-A Resident Perception Survey was undertaken on behalf of the Council by Ipsos

-MORI in 2015.
+A Resident Perception Survey was undertaken on behalf of the Council by Ipsos MORI in 2015.
 Three quarters of residents (77%) were satisfied with their local area as a place to live, an increase in two percentage points since the last survey.

-Each year a range of waste service customer satisfaction surveys are undertaken, in June the survey results for 2017/18 will be available.
-The results for 2016/17 show satisfaction levels as follows:
+Each year a range of waste service customer satisfaction surveys are undertaken.
+The latest results are for 2017/18 and the survey results for 2018/19 will be available in June.
+The results for the 2017/18 survey show satisfaction levels as follows:

-- 73% satisfaction with overall waste collection service - % satisfaction with Household Waste Recovery Centres Performance management information was not received in 2016/17 but will be gathered in April 2018 as part of the annual survey. - 77% satisfaction with the garden waste service - 95% satisfaction with the hazardous waste collection service
+- 85% satisfaction with overall waste collection service (an increase of 8% compared to 2016/17) - 89% satisfaction with Household Waste Recovery Centres (no results for 2016/17) - 81% satisfaction with the garden waste service (an increase of 4% compared to 2016/17) - 97% satisfaction with the hazardous waste collection service (static to 2016/17).

-In 2017/18 year we handled 223 stage one complaints about our services and received 226 compliments.
-1 complaint was made to the LGO regarding the service, however the LGO made the decision not to investigate the complaint.
+In 2018/19 we handled 306 stage one complaints and received 255 compliments about our services.
+1 complaint was made to the LGO, however the LGO made the decision not to investigate the complaint.